Advertising

 Business & Economy

 Mali depends on gold mining and agricultural exports for revenue.
 Economic activity is largely confined to the riverine area irrigated by the Niger River.
-About 10% of the population is nomadic and about 80% of the labor force is engaged in farming and fishing.
-Mali is among the 25 poorest countries in the world
+About 10% of the country's population is nomadic and about 80% of the labor force is engaged in farming and fishing.
+Mali is among the 25 poorest countries in the world.

 Central Bank of West African States (BCEAO)